-2017-18: The SWI money was put to good use with the purchase of much needed equipment upgrades for several classes.
-We were also able to offer a skills open laboratory last spring quarter with much interest.
-We have opened the skills lab with a more defined purpose this year and direction (Thanks to one of our great instructors, Margaret Yamada).
+2018-19: The SWI money was put to good use with the purchase of much needed equipment upgrades for several classes.
+We continue to offer the skills open laboratory all three quarters this year; expanding to include Hematology.
+The interest for this extra help has increased and with the feedback from the students, the sessions are adjusted to respond to their needs.
+This is a good place to emphasize the needs of the employers.
+The skills lab has more defined direction and purpose.
+(Thanks to one of our great instructors, Margaret Yamada).
 She took the feedback from last year and is trying to focus on the skills most needed by students as defined by the students.
-This open concept allows the students to get needed extra help in non-intimating environment.
+New this year, will be a discussion of professionalism and behavior in the workplace.
+This open concept allows the students to get needed extra help in a non-intimating environment.
 The students will also be able to get some basic tutoring for the courses.

 2) Future plans: The continued limitation to the growth of the program is the lack of clinical sites and the lack of current sites to commit to taking students on a regular bases.
 This past year 1 new clinical site was added to the program.
-One site increased their commitment to train the number of students from one to two students.
-It is still important for all sites to commit to train at least one MLT per year.
-Unfortunately, one clinical site has decided to stop taking trainees for the foreseeable future.
+However, we lost one site that had taken 4 students per year to zero.
+We have several sites for various reasons (among them lack of personnel) are not training on a regular basis or not at all during the year.
+It is important for all sites to commit to train at least one MLT per year.
 It is a constant struggle to keep clinical sites, and sites to keep their commitment to train.

-A partnership with business and the school would be helpful to cement this relationship.
+Recommendation: A partnership with business and the school would be helpful to cement this relationship.
+The new CTE Dean and the other position to help CTE programs; hopefully, will take an active role in promoting our program AND emphasizing the dire need for training.
+Without the clinical training a student can not complete the program nor will they be able to sit for the license exam.
+To add more pressure to this situation; may clinical sites are now centralizing locating their microbiology labs thus further restricting the number of clinical sites.
+It is important for the administration of DeAnza to actively show their support for the program.

 If there is a grant fund writer that could help us secure money for the student training, I think this would be helpful.
 Many diagnostic companies in the area benefit from trained and licensed laboratory personnel and yet can not train because their scope of testing is limited.
 Perhaps it is time to inquire about financial support from these companies to off set the cost of training by the clinical sites.

-A dedicated person to promote the program and meet with both businesses and clinical sites is needed and an individual has been identified that would be a good representative.
+NEEDED: A dedicated person to promote the program and meet with both businesses and clinical sites.
+An individual has been identified that would be a good representative.
 The more committed clinical training sites the more students we would be able to take per year.

+I.C.2 CTE Programs: Labor Market Demand and Industry

+Trends:: EDD still has a strong positive growth outlook for this field of MLTs.
+EDD website shows continued growth for MLT in San Francisco, East Bay and the Bay region.
+Overall there is an expected 20% increase in demand for these jobs over the next 5 years.
+An estimated 510 openings for the entire Bay area region.